Blue Microphones: History

 Blue Microphones was founded in 1995 by American session musician Skipper Wise and Latvian recording engineer Mārtiņš Saulespurēns.
 The company's name is a backronym for Baltic Latvian Universal Electronics.
 The company was founded in Latvia.
 The company is headquartered in Westlake Village, California, United States.

 Blue Microphones' first creation was the Baby Bottle, a professional XLR microphone used by musicians for recording.
 In the early 2000s, Blue's perspective pivoted to manufacturing microphones for collaborating with other creatives online, synonymous with the needs of the developing consumer world of technology in the 1990s.
 The Westlake Village company created a low-cost condenser microphone called the Snowball for use with music recording software GarageBand in the late 2000s.
 The size, shape, and weight of the Snowball was created to that of a regulation softball.
 The Snowball microphone became popular with aspiring professional musicians and hobbyists as an alternative to renting time in a recording studio.

 Soon, Blue Microphones continued to manufacture USB microphones.
 Their top-selling microphone to date, the Blue Yeti, launched in 2009.
 The Blue Yeti has had many special iterations, including the Yeti X and Yeti Pro.

 From 1995 to 2004, Blue microphones were manufactured in Latvia.
 In 2005, production moved to China, with some microphones being built in the United States.

 In 2008, Wise and Saulespurēns sold the company to Transom Capital, a private equity firm in California.

 In 2013, The Riverside Company acquired Blue Microphones from Transom Capital.
 Intrepid Investment Bankers advised Blue Microphones in the transaction.

-In July 2018, Logitech announced plans to acquire Blue Microphones for $117 million USD.
-In June 2023, Logitech announced they would relegate the Blue brand to audio processing technologies, and use the Logitech G and Yeti branding for future microphone releases.
+In July 2018, Logitech announced plans to acquire Blue Microphones for $117 million United States Dollars.
+In June 2023, Logitech announced they would relegate the Blue brand to audio processing technologies, and use the Logitech and Yeti branding for future microphone releases.